Known for our Process Innovation

 - Preloaded DSAEK in the EndoGlide* – 2012

 - No-touch DMEK hydro-dissection technique** – 2012

-In 2012, LEITR’s clinical development team introduced the first preloaded corneal graft.
-Preloaded DSAEK grafts in an EndoGlide were developed through the collaboration and support of many ophthalmologists, specifically Dr. Kathryn Colby.
-Today LEITR offers more options to choose from for both DSAEK and DMEK grafts.
+In 2012, LWVI’s clinical development team studied preloading corneal grafts in an EndoGlide.
+These studies were performed through the collaboration and support of many ophthalmologists, specifically Dr. Kathryn Colby.

 Optisol GS is used to create the initial separation of Descemet’s Membrane (DM) or Pre-Descemet’s Membrane.
 Trypan Blue is then introduced to complete the separation.
 During the process the graft is supported by fluid and the stain is isolated to the DM while the endothelium is protected.